Find out if your organisation needs to report under the Gender Pay Gap regulations

 You can find more information and support on the government’s gender pay gap campaign page.

 9. How can I tell you I am out of scope?

 The Government Equalities Office will be writing to all employers required to report their gender pay gap information under these regulations.
-If you have received a letter, but these regulations do not apply to you, you may wish to tell us you are not in scope by completing the online form.
+If you have received a letter, but these regulations do not apply to you for this reporting year, you may wish to tell us you are not in scope by emailing us at email@example.com.